-In acutely ill medical patients, prophylaxis with LMWH for 6-14 days - or until the patient is fully mobile - is strongly recommended (1).
+In acutely ill medical patients, prophylaxis with LMWH for 6-14 days - or until the patientis fully mobile - is strongly recommended (1).
 Single daily doses of 2.5 mg of fondaparinux is an alternative to LMWH.
-LMWH is now preferred to LDUH (low dose unfractionated heparin) because it requires one/two injection per day and is associated with less hemorrhagic complications and less heparin-induced thrombocytopenia (HIT).

-Fondaparinux, given as one injection/day and is associated with lower HIT occurrence.
+LMWH is now preferred to LDUH (low dose unfractionated heparin) Fondaparinux, given as one injection/day and is associated with lower HIT occurrence.
 Extended thrombophylaxis may be considered according to the evolution of the problem (1-5).

-This pilot registry analyzes data from subjects with COVID-19 infection and mild symptoms, followed and treated at home.
+This registry analyzes data from subjects with COVID-19 infection mild symptoms, followed and treated at home.
 Antithrombotic prophylaxis was used in all subjects.
 A comparison was made with comparable cases that had not used anthrombotic prophylaxis.